-- Cannot afford the foods they need

-- Lack physical ability to cook

-- Lack motivation to select and prepare a well-balanced meal due to loneliness or depression

-Neighborly meals provide one-third of the Daily Recommended Intake (DRI) for a moderately active 70-year-old or older woman.
+- Cannot afford the foods they need - Lack physical ability to cook - Lack motivation to select and prepare a well-balanced meal due to loneliness or depression. - ★ Neighborly meals provide one-third of the nutrition requirements for an older adult.

 To help meet the varied nutritional needs of the seniors we serve, Neighborly's food caterers: